 - You may find out early whether you have a confirmed place at your firm, (even though this doesn't necessarily mean that you got your grades).

 - Perhaps the most frustrating option is that you find nothing has changed or only your insurance offer has been updated.
-This leaves you in 'no man's land' until you can get hold of your results and start ringing unis to find out why your place hasn't been confirmed/plead your case as appropriate.
+This leaves you in limbo until you can get hold of your results and start ringing unis to find out why your place hasn't been confirmed.

 - Finally, you might have been unsuccessful for both choices, so that you are now in Clearing.

 You can see the full list of qualifications that Ucas receives the results for on the Ucas website here.
 Ucas forwards all the results that it receives onto the universities over the weekend before results day.

 If your qualifications are not on this list, then you'll need to personally inform your university of your result when you receive it.